Ehrlichia species

 • Human monocytic ehrlichiosis (HME): due to Ehrlichia chaffeensis, transmitted by Amblyomma americanum (lone star tick, Fig 1) and possibly other tick vectors such as Dermacentor variabilis (American dog tick).

-• E. ewingii (Ee): a canine pathogen that rarely infects humans, infection now termed "human ewingii ehrlichiosis [HEE]."
+• E. ewingii (Ee): a canine pathogen that rarely infects humans, an infection now termed "human ewingii ehrlichiosis [HEE]."

 • E. muris: human infection noted in Europe, Russia, Japan/Asia, and described in the Western U.S.